Graduation General Information

 Swift & Click Photography will photograph all award presentations and will also be available for formal portraits and class photos before and after each ceremony.

-There is no sitting fee and photographs will be available to download for free.
+There is no sitting fee and photographs will be available to download free of charge.
 They also have an online shop set up if you want to purchase printed images following the graduation ceremony.
+This link will be provided closer to the time.